 - They are also eradicating deadly diseases such as smallpox and are on the verge of wiping out the Guinea Worm, a parasite that painfully erupts from people’s skin.

-- Perhaps most excitingly (for me) is that genetic scientists (like my husband Dr. Alex) are uncovering ways to help predict who is at risk of common chronic health conditions such as certain cancers and dementia.
+- Perhaps most excitingly (for me) is that genetic scientists are uncovering ways to help predict who is at risk of common chronic health conditions such as certain cancers and dementia.
 This would give patients the heads up to take responsibility for their health and put preventative measures in place.